MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/print.md

   return samplePrintSettings;

-  // or
-  //
+  // Or
-  // Use win32 DeviceCapabilitiesA function to get the capabilities of the selected printer.
+  // Use the win32 DeviceCapabilitiesA function to get the capabilities of the selected printer.
   // Display the printer capabilities to the user along with the page settings.
   // Return the user selected settings.
 }